Spacial/awesome-csirt/README.md

 - [Secure & Ad-free Internet Anywhere With Streisand and Pi Hole](https://ifelse.io/2019/01/12/secure-ad-free-internet-anywhere-with-streisand-and-pi-hole/)
 - [ERNW Repository of Hardening Guides](https://github.com/ernw/hardening): This repository contains various hardening guides compiled by ERNW for various purposes.
 - [The Practical Linux Hardening Guide](https://github.com/trimstray/the-practical-linux-hardening-guide): 🔥 This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress.
+- [security.txt](https://securitytxt.org/): A proposed standard which allows websites to define security policies.
+- [How To Secure A Linux Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server): An evolving how-to guide for securing a Linux server.

 ### Apache